-- (1) The Vice Chancellor and the Registrar, who will represent the Tax Strategy in various University forums and committees, including Council; - (2) The Director of Finance, who will oversee the University's Tax Strategy and advise the Finance Committee;

-- (3) The Director of Legal Services, who will advise upon the interaction of tax and charity legislation in respect of the University's aims and objectives; - (4) The Director of Estates, who will advise upon University property developments and ensure that due consideration is given to their tax efficiency; - (5) Heads of Division and Department, who will ensure that staff are aware of working within the University's Tax Strategy; - (6) The Director of Finance of the Press who will oversee the Tax Strategy within the Press and advise the Press's Finance and Audit Committees; - (7) The Tax Teams who will act as professional tax advisors to the University in support of the Tax Strategy.
+- (1) The Vice Chancellor and the Registrar, who will represent the Tax Strategy in various University forums and committees, including Council; - (2) The Director of Finance, who will oversee the University's Tax Strategy and advise the Finance Committee; - (3) The Director of Legal Services, who will advise upon the interaction of tax and charity legislation in respect of the University's aims and objectives; - (4) The Director of Estates, who will advise upon University property developments and ensure that due consideration is given to their tax efficiency; - (5) Heads of Division and Department, who will ensure that staff are aware of working within the University's Tax Strategy; - (6) Directors of Finance in subsidiary companies who will oversee the Tax Strategy within their companies; - (7) The Tax Teams who will act as professional tax advisors to the University in support of the Tax Strategy.

-11. Subsidiary bodies of the University
+12. Subsidiary Bodies of the University